stashapp/CommunityScripts/plugins/movieFromScene/README.md

 4. The scene has some details text.

 Only when all 4 conditions are met, and after the scene is updated with something, then a movie will be created and linked to that scene.
 The new movie will try to copy as much information as possible, including title, studio, duration, date, details and front cover. <br>
 The new movie will not copy the URL from scene directly, instead it will copy the scene's internal URL, like "http://localhost:9999/scenes/1234" .
 Because I am planning on create a scraper that will allow you to update the movie information from this URL.
-It doesn't make much sense to direct-copy the URL if the scraper cannot scrape the URL for movies.
+It doesn't make much sense to direct-copy the external URL if the scraper cannot scrape it for movies.

 ### I got a problem with xxx...
 This is only version 1.0.
 So please raise an issue and let me know.
 I am not a Linux or Docker guy, so please don't expect me to solve